 Why stay here?

-- Perfect for: Couples or families seeking a balance between comfort and cost.
+• Perfect for: Couples or families seeking comfort at a reasonable price.

 Luxury: Hotel de l’Opera Hanoi